recsys-benchmark/DaisyRec-v2.0/README.md

         - Note that we only have the 10-fiter results for all the methods across the six datasets.

 - Please refer to [appendix](https://github.com/recsys-benchmark/DaisyRec-v2.0/blob/main/appendix.pdf) folder for the optimal parameter settings and other information.
-    - Tables 16-18 show the best parameter settings for TSBR
+    - Tables 16-18 show the best hyper-parameter settings for TSBR
+    - Table 19 shows the best hyper-parameter settings for TLOO